-My research examines government responsiveness and political representation in the digital age, especially with a focus on the unintended information consequences brought by new media technology.
+My research has examined government responsiveness and political representation in the digital age, especially with a focus on the unintended information consequences brought by new media technology.
 I study questions such as: how do governments across regimes interact with citizens in online political discourse? how effective are new media technologies in holding government accountable and enhancing political representation?
 I combine experimental and computational methods with large-scale datasets on political activities in the United States, China and Ghana to examine these questions.
-My future research will extend my work on government accountability, social media, and public deliberation to studying science communication and AI.
+My new research projects extend my work on government accountability, social media, and public deliberation to studying science communication and AI.

 I did my undergraduate in political science and economics (second major) at Fudan University and MPA at SIPA, Columbia University.
 My work has been published in peer-reviewed journals including American Political Science Review, International Public Management Journal, and The Russell Sage Foundation Journal of the Social Sciences.